transdigiware/predictive-model-on-watson-ml/README.md

 #  Create and deploy a scoring model to predict heart failure on IBM Cloud with the Watson Data Platform

-In this Code Pattern, we will use a Jupyter Notebook on IBM Data Science Experience to build a predictive model that demonstrates a potential health care use case.
+In this Code Pattern, we will use a Jupyter Notebook on IBM Watson Studio to build a predictive model that demonstrates a potential health care use case.
 This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Cloud](http://www.ng.bluemix.net/docs/#services/PredictiveModeling/index.html).
 See the [original app](https://github.com/pmservice/predictive-modeling-samples) for a walkthrough of the source code.